 Finally, we will have a look at other moves like 4.c3 / 4.exd5.
 Those moves do not create any significant problems for black.
 If you have acknowledged the ideas presented in A) and B) you will definitely not experience any problem meeting either 4.c4 or 4.exd5.
 We will examine these moves in the next game, played between Womacka and Eingorn.

-As a conclusion we can say that the move 3…h6 is very interesting, to say the least.
+In conclusion, we can say that the move 3…h6 is very interesting, to say the least.
 As a practical choice it meets all the requirements when looking to fight for the full point as black:

 - avoids the main theory;